sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 These notes provide an introduction to Dhar's abelian sandpile model (ASM) and to Sage Sandpiles, a collection of tools in Sage for doing sandpile calculations.
-For a more thorough introduction to the theory of the ASM, the papers *Chip-Firing and Rotor-Routing on Directed Graphs* [H]_, by Holroyd et al. and *Riemann-Roch and Abel-Jacobi Theory on a Finite Graph* by Baker and Norine [BN]_ are recommended.
+For a more thorough introduction to the theory of the ASM, the papers *Chip-Firing and Rotor-Routing on Directed Graphs* [H]_ by Holroyd et al., and *Riemann-Roch and Abel-Jacobi Theory on a Finite Graph* by Baker and Norine [BN]_ are recommended.

 To describe the ASM, we start with a *sandpile graph*: a directed multigraph